 - BVG transport - A guide on how to apply for a monthly student public transport card.

 - Berlin Museums - Discounted access to a range of museums and galleries in Berlin

 - Urban Sports Club - Student discount of 10€/month for Urban Sports Club (USC) membership.

 - Student Rabatte - A student discount website

 - Speakeasy - Speak German.
 We teamed up with Speakeasy to provide a student discount for their low cost courses.

 Finding a new 'home away from home' takes time and a fair amount of preparation.
-Once you've made an application to Catalyst, you'll gain access to our student Facebook group where our community also posts about rooms on their radar or available spots in their own WG (shared apartment).
+During the summer, those officially enrolled on our courses will gain access to our student Facebook group, where our community also posts about rooms on their radar or available spots in their own WG (shared apartment).
 Start as soon as possible and aim for a long term solution.